 - Title of the session.

-- A 2-3 sentence summary of its focus and relevance to one or more of the conference themes.
+- A 2-3 sentence summary of session’s focus and relevance to conference theme(s).

 - Name of one organizer who will serve as the contact person.
-Include for the contact person her or his home or institutional address, email, and telephone number.
+Include for the contact person a home or institutional address, email, and telephone number.